-Here are the few steps that can be jointly explored to reach the CBOs and their legal needs. ☐ Legal awareness of the BLFs/CLFs (Block level federation/Cluster level federation) ab ou the system of law exists in their surroundings how women can collectively know ab ou requirements, their system, and access it.
-Awareness on kind of laws is prevails considering their contextual needs explained about ve grooming the women-led collectives through a different system to assist their members around legal aids.
+Here are the few steps that can be jointly explored to reach the CBOs and their legal needs.

+Legal awareness of the BLFs/CLFs (Block level federation/Cluster level federation) about the system of law exists in their surroundings how women can collectively know about requirements, their system, and access it.

+Awareness on kind of laws is prevails considering their contextual needs explained above, and collectively the CBOs can work on it grooming the women-led collectives through a different system to assist their members around legal aids.